 The payment of dividends by Pacific Life to Pacific LifeCorp is subject to restrictions set forth in the State of Nebraska insurance laws.
 These laws require (i) notification to the NE DOI for the declaration and payment of any dividend and (ii) approval by the NE DOI for accumulated dividends within the preceding twelve months that exceed the greater of 10% of statutory policyholder surplus as of the preceding December 31 or statutory net gain from operations for the preceding twelve months ended December 31.
 Generally, these restrictions pose no short-term liquidity concerns for Pacific LifeCorp.
-Based on these restrictions and 2022 statutory results, Pacific Life could pay \$1,133 million in dividends in 2023 to Pacific LifeCorp without prior approval from the NE DOI, subject to the notification requirement.
-During the years ended December 31, 2022 and 2021, Pacific Life paid dividends to Pacific LifeCorp of zero and \$450 million, respectively.
+Based on these restrictions and 2023 statutory results, Pacific Life could pay \$746 million in dividends in 2024 to Pacific LifeCorp without prior approval from the NE DOI, subject to the notification requirement.
+During the years ended December 31, 2023 and 2022, Pacific Life paid no dividends to Pacific LifeCorp.

 The payment of dividends by PL&A to Pacific Life is subject to restrictions set forth in the State of Arizona insurance laws.
 These laws require (i) notification to the Arizona Department of Insurance and Financial Institutions (AZ DIFI) for the declaration and payment of any dividend and (ii) approval by the AZ DIFI for accumulated dividends within the preceding twelve months that exceed the lesser of 10% of statutory surplus as regards to policyholders as of the preceding December 31 or statutory net gain from operations for the preceding twelve months ended December 31.
-Based on these restrictions and 2022 statutory results, PL&A could pay zero in dividends to Pacific Life in 2023 without prior regulatory approval, subject to the notification requirement.
-During the years ended December 31, 2022 and 2021, PL&A paid dividends to Pacific Life of zero and \$42 million, respectively.
+Based on these restrictions and 2023 statutory results, PL&A could pay \$36 million in dividends to Pacific Life in 2024 without prior regulatory approval, subject to the notification requirement.
+During the years ended December 31, 2023 and 2022, PL&A paid no dividends to Pacific Life.